lukaseamus/MSC/README.md

 **References**

-`References.pdf` contains all publications that were referred to on the poster, in `Methods.pdf` and in the data files as well as an additional section with background reading.
+`References.pdf` contains all publications that were cited on the poster, in `Methods.pdf` and in the data files along with an additional section with background reading that was required for the completion of the project.

 Luka Seamus Wright